ITenthusiasm/svelte-kit-supertokens/README.md

 ---

 I hope you find this useful!
-Let me know your thoughts here on GitHub or on their [Discord](https://supertokens.com/discord). :&rpar; If there are any ways that I can improve anything here, feel free to say so.
+Let me know your thoughts here on GitHub or on the [SuperTokens Discord](https://supertokens.com/discord). :&rpar; If there are any ways that I can improve anything here, feel free to say so.

 <details>
   <summary>